keisha127/020430/README.md

 ### Hi there 👋
 - 💬 I’m currently working on creating a portfolio of my work
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning java
 - ⚡ Fun fact: I'm actually studying in America for my second year of university !

 <!--